fantasydatapros/LearnPythonWithFantasyFootball/README.md

-# Learn Python with Fantasy Football Data Sets 🏈🐍
+# Learn Python with Fantasy Football Datasets 🏈🐍

-In here, you'll find each of the datasets we use in the Learn Python with Fantasy Football course.
+In here, you'll find each of the datasets we use in the Learn Python with Fantasy Football course off fantasydatapros.com.
 If you did not purchase our course and somehow found this repo, that's cool, the data is free to use.

 Folders are organized by year and then section.
 All data is provided in CSV format.